MrWako/secret-agent-missions/README.md

 Smart container components:
 * Created using the `connect` function and a presentational component.
 * Should interact with the Redux store via the `mapStateToProps`, `mapDispatchToProps` functions.
-* `mapStateToProps` takes the immutable.js store and must return plain javascripts `props`.
+* `mapStateToProps` takes the immutable.js store and must returns immutable primitatives.
+* `toJS` is a higher order component that wraps the presentational container and converts the immutable props to plain javascript props.
+This pattern has the advantage that shallow comparison on the immutable props ensure we only update the component on true state changes.